-ClioPatria is a "SWI-Prolog application that integrates SWI-Prolog's the SWI-Prolog libraries for RDF and HTTP services into a ready to use (semantic) web server".
+ClioPatria is a "SWI-Prolog application that integrates SWI-Prolog's libraries for RDF and HTTP services into a ready-to-use (semantic) web server".
 It is actively developed by the folks at the VU University of Amsterdam and is freely available online.

-While at a conference last week I saw a pretty cool demo (DIVE) which, I later learned, is powered by the ClioPatria triplestore.
-So I thought I'd give it a try and by doing so write a follow up on my recent post on installing OWLIM on Mac OS.
+While at a conference last week, I saw a pretty cool demo (DIVE) which, I later learned, is powered by the ClioPatria triplestore.
+So I thought I'd give it a try and, by doing so, write a follow-up to my recent post on installing OWLIM on Mac OS.

 OSX: Mavericks 10.9.5 XCode: latest version available from Apple HOMEBREW: ruby -e "$(curl -fsSkL raw.github.com/mxcl/homebrew/go)" Prolog: build it from source using brew: brew install swi-prolog ClioPatria: git clone https://github.com/ClioPatria/ClioPatria.git